ros2/ros2_documentation/source/Tutorials/Demos/Logging-and-logger-configuration.rst

 Logging demo
 ------------

-In this demo, different types of log calls are shown and the severity level of different loggers is configured locally and externally.
+In this `demo <https://github.com/ros2/demos/tree/master/logging_demo>`_, different types of log calls are shown and the severity level of different loggers is configured locally and externally.

 Start the demo with: